 - In the

-App_Config), add the following type of connection string from the response that you received from Sitecore Support, for example:
+App_Config), add the search index connection string from the response that you received from Sitecore Support.
+For versions 8.2-Update1 and later,

 - In the